Cherry-Almond Cookie Dough Oatmeal is decadent-tasting yet healthy way to start your morning. Each bite tastes like cookie dough!

-Can we talk about how excited I am to eat cookie dough after the little gentleman arrives?!
+Can we talk about how excited I am to eat cookie dough after the little man arrives?

-That and see my feet, independently tie my shoes, wear normal jeans, feel the fingertips on my right hand, walk more than a mile, and be able to simply stroll instead of roll out of a horizontal position?
+That and see my feet, independently tie my shoes, wear normal pants, feel the fingertips on my right hand, walk more than a mile, and be able to stroll instead of roll out of a horizontal position?

-Ahem.
-That is to say, our little boy is welcome to arrive any day now.
-Aaany day!
-Until that day arrives, I’m keeping a lid on my raw cookie dough cravings with Cherry-Almond Cookie Dough Oatmeal.
+Our little boy is welcome to arrive any day and until that time I’m keeping a lid on my raw cookie dough cravings with Cherry-Almond Cookie Dough Oatmeal.

-The star of the bowl are fresh, summer cherries, which are ev-er-y-where right now.
-Right?
-Bing cherries are my fave.
+The star of the bowl are fresh, summer cherries which are as sweet and delicious as they are gorgeous.

-Once they’re pitted, slice ’em in half and set aside.
+Once they’re pitted, slice them in half and set aside.
 Out of sight, preferably, or there won’t be much left for topping your oatmeal!
-Trust me on this one.

-Next get the oatmeal cookin’.
-Start with 1/2 cup old fashioned oats – certified gluten-free if you need it.
+Next get the oatmeal cooking.
+Start with 1/2 cup old fashioned oats.

 Remove the pot from the heat then stir in 1 Tablespoon brown sugar, 1/2 teaspoon vanilla, and 1/4 teaspoon almond extract.
 Almond extract is very potent so a little goes a long way.
 Almond is such a deliciously classic pairing with cherries though – so good!